sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 - 15: List and Map
 - 16: Zig As A C Compiler
 - 17: Databases
-- 18: Does it worth learning Zig
+- 18: Is it worth learning Zig
 - Conclusion

 ## Introduction